Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: Introduction

-Despite its remarkable success for high dimensional problems, it is not free from some important issues.
-By closely studying the deep BSDE solver given in \cite{Jentzen}, we find that its direct application to a simple financial problem of Bergman (1995)~\cite{Bergman} with different lending and borrowing rates yields persistently high loss function $|\Phi(X_T)-\widehat{Y}_T|^2$ even when the estimated $Y_0$, which corresponds to the price of the contingent claim, is quite accurate.
-The slow convergence and large loss function seem to arise partly from non-smooth terminal conditions as well as drivers of BSDEs, which are ubiquitous in financial applications.
-From the financial viewpoint, the loss function is the square of ``replication error" from the dynamic delta-hedging strategy using the estimated $(Z_t)_{t\in[0,T]}$.
-Therefore, even when $Y_0$ is known to be accurate, the resultant strategy is not useful when the loss function remains to be high.
-Worsely, we do not know the accurate value of $Y_0$ in general.
+Let us denote by $Y_t^{t,x}$ the value of the solution at time $t$ under the $t$-initialized setup with the input $X_t=x$.
+Due to the strong Markov property of Brownian motions and Blumenthal's $0$-$1$ law, $Y_t^{t,x}$ is almost surely deterministic and hence is given by some Borel-measurable function $u$ as $Y_t^{t,x}=u(t,x)$.
+When $u$ is smooth, it is well-known that $\bigl(Z_s^{t,x}=\part_x u(s,X_s)\sigma(s,X_s),~s\geq t\bigr)$ where $\sigma(s,X_s)$ is the diffusion coefficient of the SDE specifying the dynamics of the forward component $(X_s)_{s\geq t}$.
+This observation shows that the deep BSDE solver is actually looking for the optimal delta-hedging strategy $\part_x u(t,x)$ under given time partition.
+It is thus natural to have slower convergence when the relevant coefficient functions are not smooth.
+Similarly, from the financial viewpoint, the loss function is the square of ``replication error" from the associated delta-hedging strategy.
+Therefore, even when $Y_0$ is known to be accurate, the resultant strategy is not useful when the loss function remains high.
+Worse, we do not know the accurate value of $Y_0$ in general.
 Only available criterion at hand is the famous stability result of BSDEs to guarantee the uniqueness of their solutions, which thus requires the convergence of the loss function to a sufficiently small value.
 Since many of the financial problems related to the valuation adjustments i.e. XVAs have quite similar form to the Bergman's model, this is not an exceptional problem.
+The speed of learning process is found to be strongly affected by the correlation among the underlying security processes, too.